carcasanchez/QuestManager/README.md

 Be careful when checking Events in Callbacks!
 Be sure that, before accesing the Event data, its type is the correct.

 # Creating quests from a XML file
-This is the XML I'm using in this case:
+This is the XML I'm using in this case, stored in "Motor2D/Game/data.zip/quests":

 ```
 <!-- Quest Data -->